BLCM/bl3mods/Aaron0000/Balands/README.md

 Chandelier - Ammo cost reduced by 2.

-Frequency - Magazine size increased by 6.
+Frequency - Magazine size increased by 6, adjusted description to be more accurate.

  ┗----Rationale: Depending on the parts, you would not be able to use the maximum bonus of this weapon.
 The extra mag size remedies that.